larsvantol/tally-backend/API_REFERENCE.md

 ### Get all transactions

-Use this endpoint to get an overview of all transactions.
+Use this endpoint to get an overview of all transactions of the customer that is logged in.

 ```http
 GET /transactions/transactions